dghuuloc/LaTeX/README.md

 >[!WARNING]
 > The first option of commands, which is placed within square brackets `[]`, is optional and can be utilized to change the name of the section that will be displayed in the Table of Contents, if necessary.

-LaTeX will automatically number the chapters, parts, sections, etc. If you do not want the section to be numbered use an asterisk `(*)` symbol:
+LaTeX will automatically number the chapters, parts, sections, etc. You can use `(*)` symbol sign after the section commands if you don’t want certain sections to be numbered.
+Additionally, using the `(*)` sign after the section commands will not reflect that particular section in the table of contents, too.

 ```tex
 \section*{My First Section Title}